 - Lightweight fabrics: rayon spandex, bamboo rayon spandex, ITY knit, stretch lace

-- Midweight fabrics: cotton spandex jersey, double brushed poly, single brushed poly, Liverpool
+- Midweight fabrics: cotton spandex jersey, jersey fabric, double brushed poly, single brushed poly, Liverpool

 - Heavy weight fabrics: sweatshirt fleece, polar fleece, French terry, ponte de roma